![]() |

 Bamburgh Castle in all its glory at sunrise on the unspoilt Northumberland coastline.
 Read on to learn where the best view point of Bamburgh Castle is. |

-Bamburgh Castle IN NORTHUMBERLAND – one of my favourite coastal views in the whole of the UK
+Bamburgh Castle IN NORTHUMBERLAND – one of my favourite coastal views AND BEACH WALKS in the whole of the UK

 BEST LOCATION FOR THE BEST PHOTOS OF BAMBURGH CASTLE: